‘Trusting in God; Growing in Wisdom’

 PE

-PE will take place on Tuesday mornings and Wednesday afternoons.
+PE will take place on Wednesday and Friday.
+Year 4 will be swimming on a Wednesday and Year 5 will be at Forest School on a Wednesday.
 Please ensure your child comes to school in their PE kit on these days.

 Homework